mfs47249/ccpy65/README.md

 reiceiving it error free.
 This may be is a problem with the receiver, but i don't know.
 With this adjustment error rate was minimized.

+Errorrate dropped to zero after installing additional capacitors to the system.
+The problem was not a bad software, but a lack of stable voltage for the ACIA chip.

 ![](docu/images/Breadboard-Computer-Transfer-TxD.png)(Picture of timing during send char routine)